An Attention-Based Model for Predicting Contextual Informativeness and Curriculum Learning Applications: Datasets: Contextual Informativeness

 \subsubsection{Generating a Dataset}

-These sentences were drawn from the dataset of~\citet{frishkoff2016dynamic} which was originally developed for an intelligent tutoring system for contextual vocabulary learning\footnote{Dynamic Support of Contextual Vocabulary Acquisition for Reading (DSCoVAR) (\url{http://dscovar.org/}).}.
+These sentences were originally developed for an intelligent tutoring system for contextual vocabulary learning~\cite{frishkoff2016dynamic}\footnote{Dynamic Support of Contextual Vocabulary Acquisition for Reading (DSCoVAR) (\url{http://dscovar.org/}).}.
 The system was created and curated by experts in reading and linguistics for use in classroom studies and enrichment programs that help students to improve their literacy skills.
 This dataset’s quality and effectiveness in a contextual word learning application have been validated in multiple classroom studies with hundreds of students.
 For this study, we added annotations across carefully controlled target words and different levels of contextual informativeness.

 This annotated data consists of 1,783 sentences.
 Each sentence contains exactly one target word drawn from a set of 60 words (20 nouns, 20 verbs, and 20 adjectives).
 These target words were \textit{Tier 2} words (critical for literacy but rarely encountered in speech), carefully normed to achieve a balanced set of psychometric properties (abstractness or concreteness, age of acquisition, etc.).